nameisremus/beachPatrol/README.md

 ```
 Open the .env file in a text editor and fill in the necessary values, or replace the placeholders with your actual configuration values.
 Save and close the .env file.

+After setting up your .env, review the JSON sample files to add or update Twitter account sources and tweet categories as needed:

+	- tweet_accounts.sample.json: Use this sample to list additional Twitter accounts.
+Follow the provided format to add more sources.
+	- tweet_categories.sample.json: Use this sample to define additional tweet categories.
+Ensure the format remains consistent for proper loading.

 9. Start the Celery worker:
 Open a new terminal window and run: